szhaolab/lab-wiki/setup_rstudio_server.md

 If no error pops up, please refer to Steps 4 and 5 in Method 1 to sign into RStudio Server.

-# Set up RStudio server on Discovery.
+# Section 2: Set up RStudio server on Discovery.

 -   Obtain `rstudio_server.sh` from the lab-wiki repo.